 The backyard barbecue might be synonymous with Australian culture but, when it comes to cooking the perfect sausage, Aussies have hit a snag.

 Should you or should you not prick the little bangers?
 Do you cook them on the grill or the hot plate?
 How often should you rotate them?
 And what is the correct way to assemble a sausage in bread?

-With barbies across the country lighting up for Australia Day this long weekend (26 January), we grilled Adrian Richardson – chef, restaurateur and author of Meat: How to Choose, Cook and Eat it – for his top tips on how to barbecue the perfect sausage.
+To help you master the tongs, we grilled Adrian Richardson – chef, restaurateur and author of Meat: How to Choose, Cook and Eat it – for his top tips on how to barbecue the perfect sausage.
 He also weighs in on the Great Sausage Sandwich Debate, sharing his chef-approved guide to appropriate sausage etiquette.

 Backyard barbecues and sausage sizzles are a rite of passage for many Australians.

 How to cook the ultimate sausages on the barbecue